5 bodies of victims were brought out on the second day

 On April 1, the Vietnam People's Army's rescue force participating in supporting earthquake relief in Myanmar organized a search and brought out the bodies of 5 victims buried in the rubble of buildings and hospitals in the capital Naypyidaw.

-During the rescue operation at two collapsed buildings in the Bala Tidi area of Zabu Thiri district, the team brought out the bodies of four victims, including a couple.
+During the rescue operation at two collapsed buildings in Bala Tidi area, Zabu Thiri district, the team brought out the bodies of four victims, including a couple.
 The fifth body was found at the Naypyidaw Capital Hospital building.

-The collapsed building in the Bala Tidi area had previously been visited by three foreign rescue teams, but they all gave up halfway.
-Because the buildings had completely collapsed, using equipment to separate and drill concrete could easily cause the structure to collapse, endangering the rescue team.
-To get the victims out, heavy equipment such as bulldozers and excavators would be needed, but these conditions cannot be met in Naypyidaw at the moment.
+The collapsed building in the Bala Tidi area had previously been visited by three foreign rescue teams, but they all had to give up halfway.
+Because the buildings had completely collapsed, using equipment to separate and cut concrete could easily cause the structure to collapse, endangering the rescue team.
+To get the victims out, heavy equipment such as bulldozers and excavators would be needed, but that condition cannot be met in Naypyidaw at the moment.

 The Vietnamese team used sniffer dogs, wall-penetrating radar and image search equipment to determine the victim's exact location.

-After more than 4 hours of non-stop work, the Vietnamese engineering team was able to remove U Maung Tin's body from the rubble and the medical team handed it over to his family for funeral arrangements.
+After more than 4 hours of non-stop work, the Vietnamese engineering team was able to remove U Maung Tin's body from the rubble and the medical team handed it over to his family to arrange for the funeral.

 ![]() |